-Generally, the technologist is able to review the ultrasound images in real-time or, when the examination is complete and the gel is wiped off, you may be asked to dress and wait while the ultrasound images are reviewed, either on film or monitor.
+Generally, the technologist is able to review the ultrasound images in real-time.
+When the examination is complete and the gel is wiped off, you may be asked to dress and wait while the ultrasound images are reviewed by a radiologist.

 What will I experience during the procedure?

 Most ultrasound exams are painless.
 The gel applied to your skin may be a bit cold and there may be varying degrees of discomfort and pressure as the technologist guides the transducer over your abdomen, especially if you are required to have a full bladder.